7 Best Vegan Chocolate Recipes For Your Kids

 Method

-1. In a food processor, combine each component for the crème filling and process until well-combined and creamy.
+- In a food processor, combine the components of the crème filling and process until well combined and creamy.

-7. Put the truffles on the countertop briefly before taking them from the mould (or ice cube tray) and enjoying them.
+- Put the truffles on the countertop briefly before enjoying them from the mould (or ice cube tray).

-Every lover of chocolate will adore this vegan chocolate mousse.
-It is straightforward to make with few ingredients.
-Additionally, the fantastic fluffy texture of this delectable vegan dessert is the aquafaba.
+Every chocolate lover will adore this vegan chocolate mousse.
+It is straightforward and easy to make with a few ingredients.
+Additionally, the fantastic, fluffy texture of this delectable vegan dessert is due to the aquafaba.

 Prep time: 15 minutes | Cook time: 60 minutes | Total time: 1¼ hours | Servings: 4